According to many growers, some best dragon fruit varieties for commercial grow are:

 - Valdivia Roja

-For commercial varieties, people often look for:
+For commercial varieties, people often look for these characteristics:

 - Good yield